 In 10 years, I want to see TDA become an outstanding Academy with every individual achieving their best.

-I was interested in joining the board because, although I have no background in education, I am a parent and I was curious as to what happens behind the scenes of a busy, thriving local academy.
-Because I have two children who have been and are currently part of the academy I felt that I could also give input on a whole range of issues from the parents’ perspective.
+I was interested in joining the committee because, although I have no background in education, I am a parent and I was curious as to what happens behind the scenes of a busy, thriving local academy.
+Because I have two children who have been and are currently part of the academy, I felt that I could also give input on a whole range of issues from the parents’ perspective.

-I thoroughly enjoy seeing the different opinions and rationales behind the decisions made by the Board and the Senior Leadership Team in relation to the running of the academy.
+I thoroughly enjoy seeing the different opinions and rationales behind the decisions made by the committee and the Senior Leadership Team in relation to the running of the academy.
 I also love the chance of working with so many different professionals who contribute to maintaining the high standards which Thomas Deacon Academy expects of both its staff and students.

 I believe that the Unique Selling Point for TDA is that it is a huge part of the local community and it should be something that we are proud of.
-The students are our future and they are entitled to the best we can offer and if I can in some way, no matter how small the contribution, help them to achieve their potential then I have made a difference for not only my children but the whole community.
+The students are our future and they are entitled to the best we can offer and if I can in some way, no matter how small the contribution, help them to achieve their potential then I have made a difference not only for my children but the whole community.

 Over the next 10 years, I believe that TDA can only continue to grow and develop, and that can only benefit the children of our future.